Gurobi/gurobi-ai-modeling/source/intro-modeling-vs-prompting.rst

 - Identifying any competing objectives
 - Documentation around your application

-A well posed problem statement will include all of the kep components of an optimization model (described below) in a readable format and clearly describe the decision to be made.
-It should also include:
+A well-posed problem statement should include all of the key components of an optimization model (described below), including information about:

-- Description of relationships beween veriables, where needed
-- ?
-- ?
-- ?
+- Which decisions are being made?
+- What constraints or restrictions are there regarding which values of these decisions are allowed or forbidden?
+- How can we measure which set of decisions is better, when we have multiple different feasible choices for the decisions?
+Are we trying to minimize or maximize something?

+Although a problem statement need not explicitly contain mathematical notation, inequalities or functions, having a precise and complete description of the above information will make it easier for a human (or AI agent) to construct a mathematical model that accurately represents the problem.

+In most cases data should be separated from the model, allowing the problem to be defined in a general or abstract way (e.g., "Determine how much of each product should be produced at each facility.").
+Then, after a mathematical model is constructed, specific sets of data (e.g., a spreadsheet or text file containing a list of facilities, a list of products, cost and demand data) can be loaded as input to construct and solve individual instance of the decision problem.
+Separation of the abstract problem description and problem problem data allows problems to be more simply stated, and reused with different data sets.

 [[show problem statement example?  or link to the use cases?]]